davaya/spdxv3-template-tool/Data3/README.md

 The example element fragments were then converted into complete SPDX "Unit of Transfer" files to demonstrate JSON serialization based on an SPDX v3 [information model](../Schemas/spdx-v3.jidl) and its corresponding [logical diagram](../Images/document2a.jpg).
-This illustrates how the given element examples can be serialized to accomplish a known use case.
+This illustrates that concrete examples created for a specific use case can be repurposed as concrete examples for serialization.

 **Option 2 – Files are expressed as a CONTAINS relationship from Package to File**